bogdanhatisi/HeapOverflow/README.md

 ## Why Monolithic Architecture?

-For this MVP, a monolithic architecture is employed, reflecting the successful structure used by Stack Overflow.
+For this PoC (Proof Of Concept), a monolithic architecture is employed, reflecting the successful structure used by Stack Overflow.
 This architecture was chosen for several reasons:

 - **Simplicity:** Monolithic applications are simpler to develop and deploy, especially when starting new projects.
 It allows for faster, more cohesive development cycles without the complexity of managing multiple services.
 - **Performance:** As all components run within the same process, communication between various parts of the application is fast and straightforward, which is crucial for real-time features.